Best ServiceTitan Alternatives for Field Technicians in 2026

 Why It Stands Out:

-• Advanced field service scheduling and dispatch through ExpandIT
+• Advanced scheduling and dispatch capabilities through ExpandIT Field Service

 Pros:

-• Brings ERP and field service together in one connected system
+• Combines field service management and ERP in one connected system

-• Supports commercial, industrial and equipment-intensive service operations
+• Strong support for commercial, industrial, and equipment-intensive service operations

-• Strong analytics and reporting through Power BI
+• Advanced reporting and analytics through Power BI

 • Highly scalable for teams that expect to grow